 Meetings & Events

-It’s possible to earn points and elite status by holding meetings at participating Hyatt hotels.
+It’s possible to earn points and elite nights by holding meetings at participating Hyatt hotels.
 It’s also possible to redeem points for meeting charges.
 Here are the details:

 - Earn one Bonus Point per eligible U.S. dollar spent (up to 50,000 Bonus Points) for hosting a qualifying meeting or event at Hyatt